First storm of season brings school closures, fender-benders

 One STM bus went off the road and hit a lamppost at 7 a.m. at the intersection of Langelier Blvd. and the Metropolitan service road.
 No passengers were aboard, and the driver was not hurt.

-Another bus had difficulty turning at Cote des Neiges and Dr. Penfield and also sideswiped a lamppost, blocking both roads.
+Another bus had difficulty turning at Cote des Neiges and sideswiped a lamppost, blocking the road between Sherbrooke and Cedar for several hours.

 There were at least six minor crashes reported by the STM on Tuesday morning, and the agency said that nobody was injured in any incident.